The Van Guide

 State Farm.
 Agent-driven process.
 Will insure converted vans, including DIY, typically with build receipts and photos as documentation requirements.
 Competitive where the agent relationship is strong.

 Allstate.
 Will insure converted vans per owner reports.
 Variability by state and agent.
+See our Allstate review for what to expect.

 How to Shop for Camper Van Insurance